mnbvmnbv2/video-group-merger/README.md

 #### Compression
 Ran compression on about 3100 videos of ~560GB.
 Compressed to ~160GB in about 15 days (24 hours a day) on a 4 core CPU (1.5-4.5 GHz) laptop.

+## Guide

+First of all, this is not optimal.
+All of these scrips have been part of a journey where I have learned a lot, and now that it works for its intended purpose I will discontinue updates.
+And processing videos takes A LOT of time, wow.

+The goal was also to learn so I have used different tools where perhaps only one should be used and not all edge cases and redunandacy is assured.
+For example the scripts have to be run in order and it is not failsafe to run out of order, details below.

+Step by step:
+1. Create the appropriate folders
+2. Put videos in folders (NB: Naming)
+3. Run metadata.py
+4.

+5. NB: Cannot go back and rerun from 3. now!!

+KNown bug, sorting (by date etc) is not always correct.
+The final metadata is not correct, but it can still be fun to use for data analysis/exploration.

+There might be temp files from compressing or merging ling (?) about.
+Be careful about reruns of metadata and mergersdata etc.

+Be careful about space.
+While compression is meant to save space, mergers increases it by 2x so be sure to either remove merged videos (or when uploaded to youtube), or have enough space.

+TODO:
+Everything should be f-string, all "/" should be either `/` or `\\\\`, and open should use enconding.

+Mergers is superslow.
+Maybe speedup with FFMPEG or GPU?

+In heindsight:
+Compression might be too intense.
+Audio is a bit distorted...